seapagan/update_repo/README.md

 - Add option to only display a (text) tree of the discovered git repositories, not updating them.
 - Add ability to specify the colors used for each repository result (failure, warning, skipped, updated, default etc).
 This should only be done from the configuration file.
 The default settings will probably look pretty bad on a white background for example.
 Specify from the safe defined list used by the `colorize` gem.
 - Add Import & Export functionality :
-  * ability to export a text dump of each repo location and remote as a CSV file. `[DONE]`
+  - ability to export a text dump of each repo location and remote as a CSV file. `[DONE]`
-  * re-import the above dump on a different machine or after reinstall.
+  - re-import the above dump on a different machine or after reinstall.
 Modify the '--prune' command to apply to this function also, removing the required number of directory levels before importing.
 - Add option to use alternative git command if required, either globally or on a case-by-case basis (see also comments on 'variants' above).
 Currently the script just uses a blanket `git pull` command on all repositories.
 - Add option to specify a completely different directory for the log file other than the 2 current options of home dir and local dir
 - Document configuration file format and options. `[IN PROGRESS]`
 - Add option to display the active config options, including those on command line and config file.
 - Add option to create the config file with options from existing config and command line
+- [WEB] Migrate to using Webpack instead of Gulp

 Internal Changes and refactoring :

 - Add testing!
 - Error checking and reporting for the git processes `[IN PROGRESS]`
 - Improve error-checking and recovery while parsing the configuration file
-  * Ignore and report invalid or missing directories
+  - Ignore and report invalid or missing directories
-  * Add more failure cases, there may be more git errors than "fatal:" or "error:"
+  - Add more failure cases, there may be more git errors than "fatal:" or "error:"
 - Retry for connection issues etc (config setting).
 - Fail gracefully with warning and useful information if there are no `location:` entries or that tag is missing completely